 In the medical supplies business, revenues are generated from the sale of dialysis machines and water treatment systems, disposable products and maintenance agreements for the Company's health care products.
-Revenues from the sale of dialysis machines and water treatment systems are typically recognized upon installation and provision of the necessary technical instructions as only thereafter the customer obtains control of the medical device whereas prior to the adoption of ASC Topic 606, revenues were recorded upon transfer of title to the customer, either at the time of shipment, upon receipt, or upon any other terms that clearly define passage of title.
-A portion of the Company's revenue is recognized from sales of dialysis machines to distributors.
-When the distributor is the principal in the contract, the revenue allocated to the machine will be recognized upon transfer of title to the installation, revenue allocated to the installation would be recorded separately upon installation of the machine at the end-customers' premises.
-In case the distributor is only an agent in the contract, revenue for sale of the machine would be recorded upon installation.
+Revenues from the sale of dialysis machines and water treatment systems are typically recognized upon installation and provision of the necessary technical instructions as only thereafter the customer obtains control of the medical device.

-All other dialysis and non-dialysis product revenues are recognized upon completion of relevant performance obligations.
+All other dialysis and nondialysis product revenues are recognized upon completion of the relevant performance obligations.
 Product revenues are normally based upon pre-determined rates that are established by contractual arrangement.